Chatbots have been around for a while now, but it’s only in recent years that they have gained real popularity among

 Google Now was initially a way to get contextually appropriate information based on location and time of the day.
 It evolved to become much more complicated and elaborate, with a broad range of content categories delivered on cards.

 Sometimes it refers to us as predictive search.
 Currently, it’s built for use in smartphones and has been upgraded to accommodate several features.

 Cortanawas first demonstrated at Microsoft’s Build 2014 developer conference, and it became directly integrated into both Windows phone devices and Windows 10 PCs.

 This program uses voice recognition and relevant algorithms to get and respond to voice commands.

-For someone to get started, he or she must type a question in the search box, or select the microphone and talk to Cortana.
-If a person is not very sure of what to say, he or she will see suggestions on the lock screen, as well as in Cortana home by selecting the search box on the taskbar.
+For someone to get started, they must type a question in the search box, or select the microphone and talk to Cortana.
+If a person is not very sure of what to say, they will see suggestions on the lock screen, as well as in Cortana home by selecting the search box on the taskbar.

 Cortana can perform tasks like reminders based on time, places, or people, send emails and texts, create and manage lists, chit-chat, and play games, find facts, files, locations, and info among others.